CodeNeverStops/Yodao/README.md

             'age' => '20',
         ],
     ],
-    [ // these fields will merge into above every rows.
+    [ // these fields will merge into every rows above.
         'create_time' => time(),
     ]
 );